 Cloud albums for Thanksgiving

-Memories are very important and the iPhones more often than not run out of storage.
-Are iPhone good enough to keep images safe?
+Memories are important and the iPhones sometimes run out of storage.
+Is your iPhone safe enough to look after your images?
 Think of all of those moments when you feared you’ll drop it on the train rails as the tube approaches.

 A Thanksgiving album can be open and restricted to family members.
 You can easily set up a family Thanksgiving album on iCloud by opening the Photos app and clicking the “+” button.
 Then give it a name like "Family Thanksgiving".
 Add people’s email addresses or use the “+” to add them straight from your contacts.
 Allow subscribers to post to make sure you get a comprehensive Thanksgiving album.